4 May 2021

 Financial affairs can seem like a small issue when the immediate, emotional reality of a loss kicks in, but once the death has been registered, things need to start moving fast on the financial side.
 The funeral needs to be arranged, insurance companies, pension providers and banks need to be informed, and the executor of the will needs to be contacted.
 If possible, have the conversation with loved ones before they pass away about who needs to be contacted should they die, so you can focus as much energy as possible on the grieving process.
 There are many online checklists you can use as well to ensure you’ve covered everything.

-Paul Osborn, Chief Executive for Foresters Friendly Society commented: “With today’s ageing population and continued pressure on our finances, financial consideration of the cost of a desired funeral service is of growing importance.
+Sally Waterfield, Head of Marketing for Foresters Friendly Society commented: “With today’s ageing population and continued pressure on our finances, financial consideration for a time when you are no longer around is of growing importance.
 While from the outset it may seem difficult or impersonal to talk about a loved one’s passing, having open and practical conversations whereby financial plans are put in place is crucial.
-Not only do these go a long way to avoid unexpected high costs, but they also help to ease some of the emotional toll when coming to the tedious process of formalising not only funeral documents but taxes and inheritance too.
+Not only do these go a long way to avoid unexpected high costs, but they also help to ease some of the emotional toll when the time comes.